Laurent-EECS/ssh/README.md

 ```
 ssh-copy-id user_name@ip_address
 ```
+The SSH public key is copied in the file */home/user_name/.ssh/authorized_keys*

 Try now to connect to the remote computer system with your personal user account :
 ```
 ssh user_name@ip_address